MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_createelementlayout.md

 #### - hRTElementLayout [in]

  A handle to the element layout that the driver should use anytime it calls back into the Direct3D runtime.

+#### - pCreateElementLayout [in]

+ A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d10ddiarg_createelementlayout.md">D3D10DDIARG_CREATEELEMENTLAYOUT</a> structure that describes the parameters that the user-mode display driver uses to create an element layout.

 ## -returns